 This easy vegan chili recipe is so satisfying!
 It combines hearty canned beans and vegetables in a thick and flavorful tomato broth with warm spices.

-And it only takes 30 minutes to make.
-The leftovers are wonderful which makes it a great option for meal prep.
+Best of all, it only takes 30 minutes to make.
+You can customize it with other veggies, leave it mild, or make it spicy - your choice!
+Plus the leftovers are wonderful which makes it a great option for meal prep.

 - Yellow onion: Or you can use white onion or sweet onion if needed.

-- Fresh garlic cloves: Or you can use dried garlic powder instead.
+- Fresh garlic cloves: I like the taste of fresh best, but you can use dried garlic powder instead.

 - Black beans